willprice/ml-quiz/README.md

 # Quick quiz generator
 A quick quiz generator focused on content; not platform.

-To generate a quiz create a text file with `.quiz` extension in the root of this folder structure (where `README.md` is located).
+To generate a quiz create a text file with extension `.quiz` in the root of this folder structure (where `README.md` is located).

 Each quiz file must contain definition of:

- - `"candidate_number:"` - your University of Bristol candidate number e.g. `"candidate_number": [12345]`, if more than one person is working on a quiz please expand the list appropriately e.g. `"candidate_number": [12345, 54321]`;
+ - `"candidate_number:"` - your University of Bristol candidate number (a 5-digit number that you can find on your SAFE profile page under Candidate, e.g. `"candidate_number": [12345]`, if more than one person is working on a quiz please expand the list appropriately e.g. `"candidate_number": [12345, 54321]`;
- - `"title:"` - the title of your quiz e.g. `"title": "Quizk-quiz show-off."`;
+ - `"title:"` - the title of your quiz e.g. `"title": "Quick-quiz show-off."`;
  - `"url:"` - url to your quiz; if you host it on GitHub give a link to your GitHub repository otherwise put `"url": "127.0.0.1"`.

-The syntax of the `.quiz` file closely follow the one of `JSON`.
+The syntax of the `.quiz` file closely follows `JSON` syntax.
 There are two enhancements though:

 - comments in the quiz file are introduced in a single line starting with `//`;
 - strings can be multi-line by appending `\` at the very end of the line.

-Each question is a dictionary placed at the top level of the document with keyword being string representing the number of the question.
+Each question is a `JSON` dictionary placed at the top level of the document with keyword being a string representing the number of the question.
 Numbers given to the questions don't have to be in order; they will be randomised before displaying.

 ## Question flags ##
 ### Required parameters ###